Are you about to run a 99designs book cover competition?

-I recently published a book on Amazon, and I needed a cover for it.
+I’m not a designer, and I recently self-published a book on Amazon.
+So, I needed a book cover.

-My design skills being what they are – non-existent – meant I had to outsource the design of my book cover.
+My design skills being what they are – non-existent – meant I decided to run a 99designs book cover competition.

 What is 99designs?

 99designs is a design contest marketplace where you can run competitions for: logos, web designs and book covers amongst other things.

 As part of a 99 designs competition, designers complete against each other to win a cash prize (which you provide).